HuberAdrian/HuberAdrian.github.io/_research/2025-04-22-quantum-navigation-systems-state-of-the-art-research.md

 ## Complete Report

+**[The following is an implementation of the handout, the actual report will be uploaded once I formatted it]**

 ### Motivation for Quantum Navigation Systems

 Modern navigation relies heavily on Global Navigation Satellite Systems (GNSS) like GPS, but these systems have critical vulnerabilities.
 They can be jammed, spoofed, or simply unavailable in certain environments like underwater, underground, or in space.
 This creates a pressing need for autonomous navigation systems that don't depend on external signals.